 This is useful for understanding what sorts of projects are on Steam, how many and what that distribution looks like.

 These points are listed in no particular order, every part of the Store Page is an opportunity to engage your potential customer.
 You should put as much care into crafting a store page as you did into crafting your game.

-- Is not easily confused among other games
+- Is not easily confused with other games

 - speaks to the identity of your game e.g. the memory of it reminds the player of your game